Off-Network Communications For Future Railway Mobile Communication Systems: Challenges and Opportunities: Conclusion

 \section{Conclusion}

 This article briefly introduces off-network use cases in FRMCS and summarizes the performance requirements of these use cases.
 Then we provide an overview of existing technologies (GSM-R, TETRA, DMR, LTE-V2X and NR-V2X) that may support off-network communication and discuss their physical layer characteristics.
-In addition, we simulate and evaluate existing technologies and compare their performance with the requirements of off-network use cases in FRMCS.
+In addition, we simulate and evaluate the data channel of existing technologies and compare their performance with the requirements of off-network use cases in FRMCS.
 According to the performance analysis of different technologies, it is challenging for the existing technologies to fully satisfy the requirements of these cases.
 However, with the help of MIMO and retransmission scheme, we point out that enhancement on LTE-V2X or NR-V2X operating at 900 MHz has the potential to satisfy the requirements of off-network use cases in FRMCS.
-Finally, some future research directions are suggested, including system parameters consideration, multi-air interface and multi-antenna, channel measurement, off-network communication assisted by relay or satellite communications, mission critical framework, co-channel interference suppression and super-high mobility.
+Finally, some future research directions are suggested, including system parameters consideration, multi-air interface and multi-antenna, channel measurement, off-network communication assisted by relay or satellite communications, mission critical framework, MAC protocol design, system-level simulation and coexistence of multiple technologies.